Incidence and Mortality

 Skin and nails

 Infants: Seborrheic involvement of the scalp may be mistaken for prolonged cradle cap in infants.
-Infants may also present with brown to purplish papules over any part of their body (Hashimoto-Pritzker disease).
-Similar to that of stage 4S neuroblastoma, this manifestation may be self-limited as the lesions often disappear with no therapy during the first year of life.
-However, these patients must be watched very closely for systemic disease which may present after the initial skin lesions.[2,3] In a report of 61 neonatal cases from 1,069 patients in the Histiocyte Society database, nearly 60% had multisystem disease and 72% had risk organ involvement.
+Infants with LCH may also present with a generalized skin rash, which may mimic many other skin disorders.
+Skin LCH in infants may be limited to skin (skin-only disease) or may be part of multisystem LCH.
+In a report of 61 neonatal cases from 1,069 patients in the Histiocyte Society database, nearly 60% had multisystem disease and 72% had risk-organ involvement.

 Skin-only LCH, which had historically been known as Hashimoto-Pritzer, may be self-limited as the lesions may disappear with no therapy during the first year of life.
 Therapy is used only for very extensive rashes, pain, ulceration, or bleeding.
 Importantly, these patients must be watched closely as skin-only LCH may also progress within weeks or months to high-risk multisystem disease, which may be life-threatening.[2,3,4]

 A review of patients presenting in the first 3 months of life with skin-only LCH compared the clinical and histopathologic findings in 21 children whose skin LCH regressed with ten children who did not regress.
 Patients with regressing disease had distal lesions that appeared in the first 3 months of life and were necrotic papules or hypopigmented macules.
 Patients with nonregressing disease who required systemic therapy were more often intertriginous.
 Immunohistochemical studies showed no difference in interleukin (IL)-10, Ki-67, E-cadherin expression, or T-reg number between the two clinical groups.